 If you are planning to travel Thailand, there are some vaccinations that health professionals may recommend.
-This is in addition to jabs for Covid-19.

 Please note, this is a guide to help with your travel planning.
 But you should always consult your doctor or a qualified health professional to determine which vaccinations are appropriate for your individual circumstances.